 - Full name of drug, form of drug, dosage size or strength, and quantity to be dispensed.
 (An FDA approved generic substitute may be dispensed for the brand name drug in accordance with state and federal law.
 Please be aware that we cannot increase the quantity of prescriptions.
 Erasures or interlineations on prescriptions for prohibited unless initialed by the prescriber.)

 - Complete directions for the patient. ("Take as directed" is not considered adequate instruction and must be avoided.)

 - Legible signature of the prescriber.
 The prescriber’s name, stamped, typed, or hand printed on the prescription, and signature.

 - The prescriber’s DEA Number if writing for a controlled or narcotic medication.

 - Non-controlled prescriptions - Must be filled within 1 year of the date originally written.
 These prescriptions may be refilled, if authorized by the prescriber for up to 12 months from the date originally written.

 - Controlled substance prescriptions - Classified as a DEA Schedule III, IV or V must be filled within 180 days of the date originally written.
 These prescriptions may be refilled if authorized by the prescriber, for up to 6 months after the date written.

-- Narcotic substance prescriptions - Classified as a DEA Schedule II must be filled within 30 days from the date originally written.
+- Narcotic substance prescriptions - Classified as a DEA Schedule II must be filled within 60 days from the original written date or the specified fill date by the provider.
 These prescriptions cannot be refilled.

 Refill & Renewal… What’s the difference?: